pingcap/docs-cn/ticdc/ticdc-sink-to-cloud-storage.md

 - `DT` is the date type, which can be `DATE` or `YEAR`.

-The date types are defined as follows in `schema.json`:
+The date types are defined as follows in the schema file:

 ```json
 {